haciduru/abm-using-igraph/README.md

 The functions.r file has all the functions that I need for this study.
 They are not many, and their names are self-explanatory.

 The ***init.r.nodes*** function creates a named list of street segments/subsegments (i.e., nodes) with a residential building.
 The ***init.a.nodes*** function creates a list of street segments/subsegments with any residential, commercial, industrial, or publicly owned building.
-These two functions are used to initialize the agents.
+These two functions are used in another function that is used to initialize the agents, ***init.agents***.

 The ***move.agent*** function moves the agent from one node to another, and the *set.next.node* function sets the new destination once the agent reaches the current destination.
 Once a new destination is set, the ***agent.path*** function retrieves the shortest path to the destination, from the igraph object (i.e., G).